 Its requirements include:

-Having Cyber Essentials gives our customers peace of mind that we’re as good as we say we are when it comes to cyber security and whilst it’s impossible to protect from 100% of attacks it demonstrates that we have a strong baseline and take seriously the integrity of data we’re entrusted with.
+Having Cyber Essentials accreditation gives our customers peace of mind.
+It’s evidence that we’re as good as we say we are when it comes to cyber security.
+Whilst it’s impossible to protect from 100% of attacks it demonstrates we have a strong baseline and take seriously the integrity of data we’re entrusted with.